dat-tran05/robust-ensemble-kd/docs/report/report.md

 ### Limitations

-Our experimental setup differs from the original AGRE-KD paper in several ways that likely contribute to our lower baseline performance (84.62% vs. 87.9% WGA).
+Our experimental setup differs from the original AGRE-KD paper in several ways that likely contribute to our lower baseline (84.62% vs. 87.9% WGA).
+We used 5 teachers instead of 10, trained for 30 epochs instead of 100, and computed gradient weights at the batch level rather than per-sample due to computational constraints.
+Additionally, we evaluated only on Waterbirds, a binary task with a single spurious correlation; results may differ on datasets with more complex spurious structures like CelebA or MultiNLI.
+Given more time, we could have explored larger ensembles, longer training schedules, and additional datasets to strengthen our findings.

-**Ensemble size.** We used 5 teachers rather than the paper's 10.
-The AGRE-KD appendix demonstrates that worst-group accuracy scales substantially with ensemble size, from approximately 82% with 5 teachers to 88% with 10 teachers, and up to 90% with 50 teachers.
-Our smaller ensemble likely explains a significant portion of the performance gap, as fewer teachers provide less diversity for the gradient-based weighting to exploit.

-**Training duration.** Our students trained for 30 epochs compared to 100 epochs in the original work.
-This shorter training schedule, necessitated by our project timeline of approximately two weeks, may have resulted in students that had not fully converged.
-The feature distillation gains we observe might be larger with longer training that allows the projection layer to fully optimize.

-**Dataset scope.** We evaluated exclusively on Waterbirds, a binary classification task with a single spurious correlation (bird type vs. background).
-The effectiveness of feature distillation may differ on datasets with more complex spurious structures, such as CelebA (multiple attributes) or MultiNLI (language-based shortcuts).

-**Compute constraints.** This was a course project with limited computational resources.
-We prioritized experimental breadth, testing multiple hypotheses about feature distillation, over extensive hyperparameter tuning or larger-scale ablations.

-**Batch-level gradient weighting.** Our AGRE-KD implementation computes teacher weights at the batch level rather than per-sample.
-While the original paper's notation $W_t(x_i)$ suggests per-sample weighting, computing individual gradients for each sample would require $O(\text{batch\_size} \times \text{num\_teachers})$ backward passes per training step.
-Our batch-level approach computes one weight per teacher per batch, reducing this to $O(\text{num\_teachers})$ backward passes while still capturing the gradient alignment signal.
-This is a common practical approximation in gradient-based methods.

 ---